h6465617468/SilverCipher/README.md

 ```
 #### [ Encryption Tool](https://github.com/eenonde/EuclidBox-Cryptography/blob/main/encryption_tool.php)
-## EuclidBox Folder/File Shredder
-#### Folder/File Encryption uses [Gutmann](https://en.wikipedia.org/wiki/Gutmann_method) file shredding method
-Encrypts all subfolders and files.
-Before encrypting, it takes the data and parts it so that it cannot be recovered.
-It does not re-encrypt the previously encrypted file.
-Appends '_enc' to the end of the encrypted file.

-## EuclidBox File Shredder
-Operations such as file shredding require data to be written directly into memory areas, and therefore low-level programming languages are better suited for these operations.
-The use of these languages can increase the processing speed of files and minimize memory usage.
-PHP is unfortunately a high level programming language.

 ## Contributing
 EuclidBox is an open-source project that welcomes contributions from anyone.
 If you want to contribute to EuclidBox, you can fork the project on GitHub and submit a pull request with your changes.
 You can also report issues and suggest improvements on the GitHub issue tracker.